Nikolay Basov

-Nikolay Gennadiyevich Basov (Никола́й Генна́диевич Ба́сов; 14 December 1922 – 1 July 2001) was a Russian Soviet physicist and educator.
+Nikolay Gennadiyevich Basov (Николай Геннадиевич Басов; 14 December 1922 – 1 July 2001) was a Soviet physicist and educator.
 For his fundamental work in the field of quantum electronics that led to the development of laser and maser, Basov shared the 1964 Nobel Prize in Physics with Alexander Prokhorov and Charles Hard Townes.

-Early life
+Early life and education

-Basov was born in the town of Usman, now in Lipetsk Oblast in 1922.
-He finished school in 1941 in Voronezh, and was later called for military service at Kuibyshev Military Medical Academy.
-In 1943 he left the academy and served in the Red Army participating in the Second World War with the 1st Ukrainian Front.
+Nikolay Gennadiyevich Basov was born on 14 December 1922 in Usman, Russia, the son of Gennady Fedorovich Basov and Zinaida Andreevna Molchanova.
+Basov finished high school in 1941 in Voronezh, and was later called for military service at the Kuibyshev Military Medical Academy.
+In 1943, he left the academy and served in the Red Army participating in the Second World War with the 1st Ukrainian Front.

+In 1945, Basov entered the Moscow Engineering Physics Institute (MEPhI).
+In 1950, he began his postgraduate studies at the MEPhI, although he worked on his Candidate of Sciences thesis at the Lebedev Physical Institute (LPI)—under the supervision of Mikhail Leontovich and Alexander Prokhorov—receiving his degree in 1953.
+Basov defended his Doctor of Sciences thesis, A Molecular Oscillator, in 1956.

+In 1950, Basov married Ksenia Tikhonovna, who was also a physicist.
+They had two sons, Gennady (born 1954) and Dmitry (born 1963).